-These super moist chocolate cupcakes pack TONS of chocolate flavor in each cupcake wrapper!
-Made from simple everyday ingredients, this easy cupcake recipe will be your new favorite.
+Made from simple everyday ingredients, these chocolate cupcakes with vanilla frosting will be your new favorite.
 For best results, use natural cocoa powder and buttermilk.
-These chocolate cupcakes taste completely over-the-top with chocolate buttercream!

 - 3/4 cup (95g) all-purpose flour (spoon & leveled)